Cynichill/DivaAPworld/docs/setup_en.md

 ### My settings are too long or difficult
 **Note: You can play any available difficulty for the same checks.**

-Enable **AP Developer Mode** by right-clicking it on the Advanced tab, switch to the Tracker tab, then right-click the song name.
+Enable **AP Developer Mode** from the Advanced tab, switch to the Tracker tab, then right-click the song name.

 ### Newly received songs are not appearing in game
 While on the song list press ***F7***/your defined reload key or use `Advanced > Reloading > Reload Game`.